-These day, with a lot of safety protocols in place, it’s a great idea to make yourself informed of all the ins and outs of the programs available.
+These days, with a lot of safety protocols in place, it’s a great idea to make yourself informed of all the ins and outs of the programs available.
+Below are some Hints from Maxitool on Improving your Workplace Safety Observations .
 The safe Behaviour Observation Programs have grown into one of the utmost safety programs available in mining.

 Safety on the job site is highly important, and to make a safer workplace for miners, there needs to be more effective and current programs.
 Although, different sites refer to the programs by different names – such as Safe Act Observations or Safe Behaviour Observations – they all have the same sort of principles in place; keeping you safe.
 These programs form the most relevant and significant safety managing tools for handling on the job hazards.